axiom6ai/project_usb/README.md

 # project_usb
-"This is not Sean's joke lol?"
+"This is not Sean's joke okokokokokok"